KYVENetwork/ksync/README.md

 When you want to continue to sync normally you can now add an addrbook or add peers in `persistent_peers`.
 When you start  the node again the node should continue normally and tries to sync the remaining blocks.

-### 3. Sync Cosmos Hub supervised
+### 3. Sync Cosmos Hub (Mainnet) over AUTO-SYNC

 Cosmos Hub requires a start with P2P sync due to the >100MB genesis file.
-To simplify the syncing process, we can use the ````supervise```` to let KSYNC manage both processes - starting the node to be synced and P2P- or DB-Sync.
+To simplify the syncing process, we can use AUTO-SYNC to let KSYNC manage both processes independently.

 To start successfully, you need to download and set up the correct binary with the version ````v.4.2.1````.
 You can download them [here](https://github.com/cosmos/gaia/releases/tag/v4.2.1) or build them from source:
 [https://github.com/cosmos/gaia](https://github.com/cosmos/gaia)